goddard-soccer/goddard-soccer.github.io/index.md

 </div>
 <div class="card-body">
 <div class="row" markdown=1>
-Thank you everyone for a great year of soccer!
-The Fall season and thus this year's soccer has come to an end.
-I've had the time of my life and I've never felt like this before.
-Yes I swear its the truth, and <strong class="text-rainbow">I owe it all to you!</strong>
+<h4><strong class="text-rainbow">PUMP UP THE JAM!!!</strong></h4>
+Get excited for soccer to come back into season!
+We are currently ramping up for the Spring season, working on advertising and sign ups.
+There will be free pick up games to get everyone back into shape before the season begins!
 <br><br>
-We will likely have some pick up games until day light savings (early November).
-Official Goddard soccer will resume next year around March or April, so be on the look out for messages then!
+Official Goddard soccer will resume around March or April, but we will be messaging about pick up and sign ups long before then ;)
 </div>
 <div class="row px-3 ">
 <!-- <div class="col-md-6 mt-3">